FarhanMS123/express-truepath/README.md

 var truePath = require("express-truepath");

-var root = path.resolve(".", "public");
+var rootPath = path.resolve(".", "public");
 var config = { // this is default value
     index: ["index.html", "default.html"],
     follow_symlink: true, // while it set to true, it will identify symlink as file or folder and follow its link.
 Otherwise, it would identify as file (or flag) if it set to false.
-    resolveDirectoryURL: true // only works in http/express middleware. see the middleware }
+    resolveDirectoryURL: true // while the url is a directory, redirect to a url with a slash at the end. (middleware only) }

-// using as express middleware config.resolveDirectoryURL = true; //while the url is a directory, rediredt to a url with a slash at the end. var truePath_middleware = truePath(root, config); // config is optional
+// using as express middleware var truePath_middleware = truePath(rootPath, config); // config is optional

 app.all("/*", truePath_middleware, (req,res,next) => {
     // while the file or folder is exist, there would be these propertieses